Loren Copp is facing child porn charges.

 U.S. District Judge Audrey Fleissig announced her verdict this morning, seven months after the conclusion of Loren Copp's trial.

 Fleissig said she believed the teen victims who testified

-in April during the ten-week trial, and she rejected the ex-pastor's claims he was targeted in a complex conspiracy.
+in April during the ten-day trial, and she rejected the ex-pastor's claims he was targeted in a complex conspiracy.

 "These are brave victims," U.S. Attorney Jeff Jensen told reporters after.
 "These are very brave victims."

 Copp, 49, was arrested in April 2016

 following a long-running criminal investigation.
 He was accused of manipulating and sexually abusing underage girls who lived with him in the old Bevo Mill church he operated as a martial arts studio, school, community center and pizzeria.

 Copp was the subject of an RFT cover story in December 2015

 During the trial, federal prosecutors showed how the ex-pastor groomed, tricked and coerced young girls who ended up in his hands because they had nowhere else to go.